-To help in this endeavor, we’ve compiled the following trusted resources:
+To help in this endeavor, we’ve compiled the following trusted resources that your agency can incorporate into your home care marketing plan:

 How a home care agency can assist people recovering from COVID-19